 Evi is a Research Fellow at the Public Health Policy Evaluation Unit, School of Public Health.
 She has a background in nutrition and public health and completed her PhD at the School of Public Health at Imperial, in December 2019.
-For her PhD research, she employed modelling approaches to investigate the potential impacts of Brexit on dietary intake and health outcomes and inequalities, through changes in the UK trade and agriculture policies.
-Her wider research interests include food policy and employing systems approaches to understand the food system and its complexities.
+For her PhD research, she employed modelling approaches to investigate the potential impacts of post-Brexit trade and agricultural policy on diet and health outcomes and inequalities.
+She is currently working in a BBSRC-funded project that uses community engagement and system dynamics modelling to address the double burden of malnutrition in Peru.
+Her wider research interests include food policy and policy evaluation, and healthy and sustainable food systems.

 Otten H, Seferidi P, 2022, Prevalence and socioeconomic determinants of the double burden of malnutrition in mother–child pairs in Latin America and the Caribbean, Bmj Nutrition, Prevention & Health, Vol:5, ISSN:2516-5542, Pages:263-270

 et al., 2022, Changes in diet and physical activity after a pilot intervention to tackle childhood obesity in a deprived inner-London community: an observational cohort study., The Lancet, Vol:400, ISSN:0140-6736, Pages:S22-S22

 et al., 2022, Changes in diet and physical activity after a pilot intervention to tackle childhood obesity in a deprived inner-London community: an observational cohort study., Lancet, Vol:400 Suppl 1

 et al., 2022, Global inequalities in the double burden of malnutrition and associations with globalisation: a multilevel analysis of Demographic and Health Surveys from 55 low-income and middle-income countries, 1992-2018, The Lancet Global Health, Vol:10, ISSN:2214-109X, Pages:e482-e490